Learn how to make handmade bath bombs with a secret cache of rose petals and lavender. They emerge as the bath bomb dissolves in warm water.

 Natural bath bombs are relatively easy to make since they require only a few ingredients and very little in the way of equipment.
 Making a small batch should take you about half an hour so it’s a great project for a weekend afternoon.
-In that short amount of time you can make enough fizzies for your own bath time and to give as gifts.
+In that short amount of time, you can make enough bath bombs for your own bath time and to give as gifts.

-The one challenging part of making fizzies is getting the right dry-to-wet consistency.
+The one challenging part of making bath bombs is getting the right dry-to-wet consistency.
 This is described in step three and involves wetting the dry ingredients until they’re just slightly damp.
 There’s a chance you might get the mix too wet and in this case, keep a silicone muffin tray on hand.
-If the mixture isn’t sticking inside the 2-part moulds you can press it into the silicone mould and save your batch.
+If the mixture isn’t sticking inside the 2-part molds you can press it into the silicone mold and save your batch.

 Rose, Lavender, & Oatmeal Bath Bombs

-Makes three medium (6cm / 2.25″ diameter) round bath fizzies and one mini.
+Makes three medium (6cm / 2.25″ diameter) round bath bombs and one mini.
 You can double or triple the recipe but I don’t recommend making more than that in a single batch.

 - 1/4 cup (25g) Quick oats